 Concentration camps were used for several purposes, although all were run by those trained by Theodore Eiche's school.

 Labor Camps: Within these camps, they would sort people based upon ability.
-Those who were sick or disabled were immediately killed, due to their inability to work.
-Those who were capable of manual labor would work sunrise to sundown, with very little food and water.
-Once a person showed signs of illness, they would be murdered either execution style or however those in charge felt was fit.
-Eventually, everyone who was brought into a labor camp would either contract a disease from those around them or die due to the extraneous labor with little nourishment.
+They killed those who were sick or disabled because of their inability to work.
+Those who were capable of manual labor would work sunrise to sundown with very little food and water.
+Once a person showed signs of illness, they would die either execution-style or, however, those in charge felt was fit.
+Eventually, most brought into a labor camp would either contract a disease or die due to the intense labor and little nourishment.

 Gassing: Many concentration camps had gas chambers where they would bring a line of unsuspecting people into a room.
-They would then seal the room off and fill the room with poisonous gasses.
-Auschwitz, one of the most famous concentration camps, was set up very efficiently for this purpose.
-The gas room was actually right underneath the crematorium.
-Once they gassed the people, they would send the bodies in an elevator straight up towards the crematorium where the bodies would be burned.
+They would then seal the place off and fill the room with poisonous gasses.
+Auschwitz, one of the most famous concentration camps, was set up specifically for this purpose.
+The gas room was right underneath the crematorium.
+Once they gassed the people, they would send the bodies in an elevator straight up towards the crematorium.
 Chelmno, the first concentration camp, used this method.
-Most places, in order to gas the people, would use the exhaust from a truck.
+Most places, to gas the people, would use the exhaust from a truck.

-Mass Shooting: Another form that SS soldiers chose to do mass killings was by shooting Jews and other groups.
+Mass Shooting: Another form that SS soldiers chose to do to kill many by the masses was by shooting Jews and other groups.
 One notorious camp who used this method was Majdanek.
 On November 3rd and 4th, 17-18 thousand people died in one day through this method.
-It was so notorious that they even named the mass shooting, 'harvest feast,' or the German name Erntefest.
+It was so well-known that they even named the mass shooting, 'harvest feast,' or the German name Erntefest.
 Erntefest also included other mass shootings in the Lublin area.
 The total body count was believed to be around 40 thousand.
 Unfortunately, this was not an isolated incident, and this form was used in other concentration camps as well.

-Medical Testing Extermination: Some felt they were taking a nobler way of exterminating what they felt were inferior races.
+Medical Testing Extermination: Some felt they were noble because they exterminated through medical testing.
 These facilities would do medical testing experiments.
-In order to test these medical experiments, they would give those who lived in the camps a disease, then try a cure to see if it worked.
-Obviously, they knew many of these supposed cures would fail, and were not disheartened by the loss of people when these cures did not work.
-A vast majority of the people within camps like this died of the diseases they were infected.
+To test these medical experiments, they would give those who lived in the camps a disease, then try a cure to see if it worked.
+They knew many of these supposed cures would fail, and were not disheartened by the loss of people when these cures did not work.
+Most died from the diseases the doctors infected the patients with.
 Throughout all of these medical testings, there were no cures found for any known disease.